sourcegraph/sourcegraph-public-snapshot/cmd/sourcegraph/README.md

-# Sourcegraph App
+# Cody App

-Sourcegraph App is a single-binary distribution of Sourcegraph that runs on your local machine.
+Cody App is a single-binary distribution of Sourcegraph that runs on your local machine.

 **Status:** alpha (only for internal use at Sourcegraph)